 You can also do strength training exercises like leg curls or leg extensions.
 Just make sure there is no stress on your ankle.

-Knee injuries can be serious, and trying to keep going through a knee injury could make it much worse.
+Knee injuries can be serious, and trying to keep going through a knee injury could make it much worse or permanent.
 Talk to your doctor or trainer to find out if cycling or riding a recumbent bike will make your injury worse.
 If not, these might be good replacement activities, because they take the weight off your legs.
 If your knee injury is more serious than that, consider jumping into the pool for an aerobic workout.

 Trying to play through a pulled muscle or tendon is tempting, because once your muscles warm up, you may not feel the injury as much.
 It is better to resist the temptation